The 2004 Men’s Olympic Basketball Team Was a Problem Waiting to Happen

 From 1992 to 2000, the U.S. Olympic basketball team was the best in the world.
-During that time, the team won three Olympic gold medals and had one of the best basketball teams ever assembled in the Dream Team.
+It won three Olympic gold medals and claimed one of the best basketball squads ever assembled in the Michael Jordan-led Dream Team.

 A look at the 2004 Olympic team